jacksmithxyz/personal-website/content/blog/delta-time-made-simple.md

 Delta time is a way to make behaviour consistent across different framerates in games.
 This can be difficult to visualize, or wrap your head around at first.

-Let's get into what happens when you don't use deltatime, and how we can use it.
+Let's get into what happens when you don't use delta time, and how we can use it.

 ## Computers running at different frame rates